TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1BypassCode.md

 ```

 ## DESCRIPTION
-This function is used to query a list of Bypass Codes from BloxOne Cloud
+This function is used to query a list of Bypass Codes from Infoblox Portal

 ## EXAMPLES